Are Raccoons Dangerous? Can Raccoons Harm Humans?

 What Local Homeowners Experienced When Raccoons Got Too Close

-One homeowner started noticing signs of raccoon activity around the house and wasn’t sure how serious it was.
+One homeowner who is from Eatontown started noticing signs of raccoon activity around the house and wasn’t sure how serious it was.
 The concern grew quickly, especially with the risk of damage and safety issues.

 After contacting AgilePests, the team responded quickly, performed a detailed inspection, explained the best treatment plan clearly, and handled the issue without unnecessary charges.
 The problem was addressed before it could turn into major attic damage or health risk.